leadership & staff

 of The Sound of Music and Little Shop of Horrors.
 Notable off-Broadway premieres include Driving Miss Daisy, Frankie & Johnny in the Clair de Lune, The Cocktail Hour, Love Letters, Oleanna, Jeffrey, Marvin’s Room, and Stomp.

 They’ve mounted many national tours and productions in London, Australia, Canada, Europe, and throughout Asia.
-This season they are co-producing The Band’s Visit and Angels in America on Broadway, both of which won 2018 Tony Awards, and Young Frankenstein in the West End.
+Recently, they co-produced The Band’s Visit and Angels in America on Broadway, both of which won 2018 Tony Awards, and Young Frankenstein in the West End.
 Their productions have received dozens of awards, including 2 Pulitzer Prizes, 4 Grammy Awards, and 2 Olivier Awards for Best Musical.
 Their 8 Tony Awards include all 4 “Best” categories – play, musical, revival of a play, and revival of a musical.
 They also own and operate the acclaimed Broadway-themed nightclub/cabaret Feinstein’s/54 Below.

 Mr. Viertel is the Executive Director of the Commercial Theater Institute, a joint venture of the Broadway League and TDF.